 In Uruguay, an S.R.L. is usually employed by SME’s and it is, therefore, the most widely used entity type in the country.
 As it is the case for corporations, there are no limitations on activities to be conducted by the S.R.L. except for financial and insurance operations.
 Moreover, it may have between a minimum of 2 to a maximum of 50 partners.

-How to Set Up a Business in Uruguay
+How to Register a Business in Uruguay

 With the right support, the company formation process of an S.A. or an S.R.L. can be relatively quick and straightforward.
 No minimum amount of capital is needed, except for financial and insurance companies.
 Additionally, several steps for the incorporation need to be taken: